ArpBansal/Sploink-Assignment/README.md

 The classifier and the proposal are both written to assume v1 is the *interpretable, demonstrable, defensible* version, and v2 is the *higher-capacity, better-calibrated* version that comes once the v1 is in production and the data shape is understood.
 That ordering is deliberate and I'd defend it in the walkthrough.

+## Something i thought on last minute

+- **I personally think we can try a webhook based approach rather than websockets, due to optimization needed for handling million websockets. websockets are resource intensive in nature.
+If webhook based system can work for cli to backend call, I think will be better to handle and save dev time too.**

 ### Why accuracy dropped from 98.8% to 92.2%.